The Petit Lenormand deck is available now. Limited stock

 This abrupt end contains an invitation to grow.

-• What recent beginning was stopped earlier than you hoped?
+• What recent beginning was halted earlier than you hoped?

-• What imposed limit can you consider as protection rather than punishment?
+• What imposed limit can you view as protection rather than punishment?

-• How to leverage this shortened experience to choose a next departure that is more aligned?
+• How can you leverage this shortened experience to choose a next departure that is more aligned?

 A wink for advanced readers